srcdslab/sm-plugin-mapchooser-extended/README.md

-        "ExtendTime"    "15" // Duration of an Extend in minutes "ExtendRound"   "3" // Numbers of rounds to extend "ExtendFrag"    "100" // Numbers of frags to extend }
+        "ExtendTime"    "15" // Duration of an Extend in minutes "ExtendRound"   "3" // Numbers of rounds to extend "ExtendFrag"    "100" // Numbers of frags to extend "TimeLimit"     "20" // Time in minutes to enforce map time (mp_timelimit) }
 }
 ```